iso8859/android-sms-gateway-dotnet/README.md

 ## Introduction
 This project is a simple example of how to use Android SMS gateway from Dotnet/C# world.
 It uses a simple HTTP server to receive SMS messages and then sends them to the Android device using the SMS gateway.

+## Built-in limit

-# Android devices have built-in SMS rate limits to prevent abuse and protect users from malicious apps sending excessive messages.
+Android devices have built-in SMS rate limits to prevent abuse and protect users from malicious apps sending excessive messages.
 Here are the key details about Android's SMS rate limits:

 Default SMS Limits
 - For Android versions 4.1.1 and newer: Maximum of 30 SMS messages every 30 minutes12